 Should I use alcohol hand gel?

 Using alcohol hand gel is generally considered to be good practice to avoid communicable diseases.
 It will prove effective against virus transmission, including the Ebola virus.

 I am worried that I could catch Ebola from someone who is not showing symptoms?

 A person does not become infectious until they are showing symptoms.

 What should I do if someone sneezes/coughs in my face?

-Follow general hygiene protocols.
-In particular make sure you wash hands and face, as this will help to stop transmission.
+You should follow general hygiene protocols.
+Make sure you wash hands and face, as this will help to stop transmission.
 Also remember that being sneezed or coughed on is not enough to catch Ebola, bodily fluids need to be ingested.